-The Actuarial Value of Assets recognizes 20% of the difference between the projected actuarial value and the market value at the valuation date.
+The Actuarial Value of Assets recognizes 20% of the difference between the expected actuarial value based on the assumed rate of return and the market value at the valuation date.
 The returns are computed net of administrative and investment expenses.